-Yeah I’ll just give the other states a chance to ask a question if there was there questions at all in Sydney?
+Yeah, I’ll just give the other states a chance to ask a question if there were there questions at all in Sydney.
 No?
-I don’t think there is any questions or in Brisbane.
-Just one from Brisbane Um Bill there was a question about before the stroke where you a smoker, but an AVM is different to to an Ischemic stroke.
-So the questions really is did you have to change any aspects of your life style after this event?
+I don’t think there are any questions in Brisbane.
+Just one from Brisbane Um Bill there was a question about before the stroke where you were a smoker, but an AVM is different to an Ischemic stroke.
+So the question really is did you have to change any aspects of your lifestyle after this event?

 So my headaches and my stress episodes kind of occurred when I was doing you know, what I would call like being just a real hothead and, you know, smoking and not looking after myself in certain instances of the week or the day or whenever it was

 I don’t smoke by the way anymore, and I hardly drink I had one drink on the weekend for the first time. in about three months.
 I was completely drunk my wife was wrapped because she said I was a cheap date